diversen/python-mysql-migrations/README.md

 Simple python mysql migration tool.

-It executes files in `migrations/up` and `migrations/down` directories.
+It executes files with SQL statements in a e.g. `migrations/up` and `migrations/down` directories.

+The main usage is probably to use it if you don't use a ORM, but query the MySQL database directly - maybe using `mysql.connector`.

 ## Install mysql-migration